YichenLi-Hust/YichenLi-Hust.github.io/_pages/about.md

 - (Federated) Software Engineering (**_e.g.,_** Defect Prediction, Code Smell Detection)
 - Edge-Cloud Collaboration (**_e.g.,_** Multi-Agent Sys, RAG)

+**PS: If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail or Wechat :)**

 ## 🔥 News
 - 2025.01: 🎉🎉 One paper was accepted by WWW'25.
 - 2025.01: 🎉🎉 I became a Ph.D.
 Candidate!